Faith in Islam & Prophet Isa A.S in islam

 Reference:

-• Quran 18:9-26: The story of Ashab-e-Kahf and how Allah preserved their faith and protected them.
+• Quran 18:9-26: The story of Ashab-e-Kahf and how Allah preserved and protected their faith.

 Surah Al-Kafiroon